Run Service

 run userDaily:missing::list

-The run userDaily:missing::list command enables you to generate a list of jobs that were not ordered because a specific Order Method (that is, a specific User Daily job) was interrupted for any reason (for example, an operating system crash).
+The run userDaily:missing::list command enables you to generate a list of jobs that were not ordered because a specific Order Method (a specific User Daily job) was interrupted for various reasons, such as an operating system crash.

 This command requires Control-M/EM version 9.0.21.200 or later.

-The command returns a poll ID that you can use to view the list, using the run userDaily:missing::poll command.
-Below is a typical command and response.
+The command returns a poll ID to view the list with the run userDaily:missing::poll command.

 Copy